Hangzhou Spark

 Hangzhou Spark (杭州闪电 (杭州閃電, Hángzhōu Shǎndiàn)) was a Chinese professional Overwatch esports team based in Hangzhou, Zhejiang.
-The Spark competed in the Overwatch League (OWL) as a member of the league's East region up until the Overwatch League was shut down on the 23rd of January 2024.
+The Spark competed in the Overwatch League (OWL) as a member of the league's East region up until the Overwatch League was shut down on 23 January 2024.
 Founded in 2018, Hangzhou Spark began play as one of eight expansion teams in 2019 and was one of four professional Overwatch teams based in China.
 The team is owned by Bilibili, a Chinese video sharing website; the company also owns Bilibili Gaming, who operate their own Overwatch division that competed in Overwatch Contenders as an academy team for the Spark.

 Franchise history

 OWL expansion

 On 7 September 2018, Activision Blizzard announced that Chinese video sharing website Bilibili had purchased an expansion team based in Hangzhou for Overwatch League's second season.
 On 14 November, the team revealed their team name as Hangzhou Spark.

 On 16 November, the Spark revealed their new head coach, Lee "Mask" Mu-ho.
 In the following week, the Spark revealed their 10-man inaugural roster through a series of Twitter posts, consisting of players from different Chinese and Korean Contenders teams.